Zaid-Ajaj/Fable.Remoting/documentation/src/dotnet-client-limitations.md

 # Limitations and Workaround

 Although using quotations allowed for maximum flexibility, they have a *tiny* drawback: you have to compile them yourself.
-The quotation expression is a piece of the code that the compiler left for you to deal with in the form of F# Abtract Syntax Tree (AST) after parsing and lexing.
+The quotation expression is a piece of the code that the compiler left for you to deal with in the form of F# Abstract Syntax Tree (AST) after parsing and lexing.

 This is fine most of the time for the proxy implementation, except for when you are **passing parameters that must be computed**:
 ```fs